vu-luong/ezy-smashers/server/README.md

 ## Run without ezyfox-server

-To run without `ezyfox-server` you need follow by steps:
+To run without `ezyfox-server`, you can follow the steps outlined below:

 1. Run `bash export.sh` command (or `\\.export.bat` on Windows)
 2. Move to `EzySmashers-startup/deploy` folder